Health Study for a New Generation of U.S. Veterans

 Researchers continue to analyze data from this study and will share their findings in future publications.

 Researchers randomly selected 60,000 Veterans from Department of Defense records of men and women who served in the military between October 2001 and June 2008.
-The study group includes:
+The study group included:

-The questionnaire covers a wide range of topics, including the following topics:
+The questionnaire covered a wide range of topics, including the following topics:

 Robert Bossarte, Ph.D.

 Aaron Schneiderman, Ph.D., M.P.H., R.N.